 Boundary-Control-Entity (BCE) is also called Entity-Control-Boundary (ECB), Entity-Boundary-Control (EBC), Hexagonal, Onion, or The Clean Architecture (Clean Code book).
 Boundary-Control-Entity architecture is effectively directory (package) structure pattern for sorting classes.
 It is an alternative to Three-tier architecture.
 It is very simple and natural way to structure classes, which goes well with modularized architecture.
 One creates one BCE package structure per a microservice, feature or module having ideally between 9 and 30 classes.

 BCE is distinct from the multi-tier architecture in that it does not see some outside systems as backend and some as frontend.
 It has single category of outside systems.
-Sometimes BCE is being compared to MVC architecture where Model ~ Entity and View ~ Boundary.

 The package structure is often visualized as tree onion layers, or as a hexagonal layers, where the most outer layer is Boundary, central is Control and inner is Entity.

 - Boundary is an interface to the outside world.
 It contains classes responsible for all communications with systems outside application runtime.
 It contains configuration, and establishing external connections.
+You may choose to place all API objects here as well and separate internal domain objects into entity package to avoid accidentally changing the API.

 - Control represents all logic that doesn’t fit well into Boundary.
 It contains algorithms, SQL Queries.